reu/cpf-rs/README.md

 ## no_std support

-The library makes no dinamic allocation and can be used on no_std environments by disabling the `std` flag:
+The library makes no dynamic allocation and can be used on no_std environments by disabling the `std` flag:

 ```toml